Permian-Global-Research/chewie/README.md

   - [ ] Add a `chewie_show` method to plot footprints

-  - [ ] Add a functionality to get level 4a data

   - [ ] Add cache reporting to `chewie_health_check` - i.e. n files in
     cache, size of cache, etc.